 You want to learn how to start a blog, but do you know what you want a blog for in the first place?
 Blogging for the sake of blogging is pointless – you'll soon get bored and your carefully crafted site will soon be home to nothing but tumbleweed.

-Sometimes it is a good idea to grab a notepad and pen before you even start.
+Sometimes it is a good idea to grab a notepad and pen before you even start (and if you like your stationery, then check out our post on the best notebooks for designers).
 Jot down the types of blog posts you'd like to publish so you always have a reference point you can come back to if the ideas seem to have dried up.

 Only then should you move on – you know how to start a blog, now it's time to design and populate it...

 When creating a design blog, it can be tempting to go a little wild.
 After all, you want your blog to stand out and for people to remember you.
 How harmful can a rainbow of colours and a plethora of fonts be?
 The answer is: Very.